ccber-restoration/riparian-birds/README.md

 # Repository overview

 ## Google Drive Data
 Most data are currently stored in a Google Shared Drive.
-The script(s) in the code folder of this repository import data from Google Sheets using the googlesheets4 package or the googledrive package for csv or Excel files.
+For each site, each batch of data (all point counts in a single day, or all arthropod surveys from a "round" of sampling) goes into a separate Google Sheet (copied & renamed from a template sheet set up for data entry).

+Scans of data sheets (or field notebook pages) should also go into `scans` subfolders.

 Shared drive: `Cheadle Center Restoration Research Projects/Riparian birds and arthropods/data`